 “But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ” (Philippians 3:20).
 The Christian needs a constant awareness of the fact that he is a citizen of heaven.
 Yet attachment to one’s country leads him to be loyal to it.
 Wherever he may be living he will conduct himself in a way that will honor the good name of his country.
 Keeping in mind the kind of life we expect to live in heaven, serves to guide us in our life on earth.
 The purity, humility, gentleness, and love we anticipate experiencing in the life to come may be demonstrated here below.
 Our actions should disclose that we are citizens of heaven.
-And our association with others should make heaven attractive to them.

 In His service,